Commands of Christ

 Where is this command found?

-“For God commanded, saying, Honor thy father and mother: and, he that curseth father or mother, let him die the death.”
+“For God commanded, saying, Honour thy father and mother: and, He that curseth father or mother, let him die the death.”

 Applying This Command

 When Jesus reaffirmed the command to honor father and mother, He also restated the consequence of violating this command.
 The law Jesus referred to required swift and severe punishment for anyone who struck or cursed his father or his mother.
 The law reads, “He that smiteth his father, or his mother, shall be surely put to death,” and “he that curseth his father, or his mother, shall surely be put to death” (Exodus 21:15, 17).

 The importance of honoring our fathers and mothers is illustrated by the priority God gave to it when He presented the Law to His people.
 “Speak unto all the congregation of the children of Israel, and say unto them,Ye shall be holy: for I the LORD your God am holy.
 Ye shall fear every man his mother, and his father” (Leviticus 19:2–3).

 The ultimate example of a son honoring his father and his mother is provided by the Lord Jesus Christ.
 Throughout His youth, He totally obeyed His parents, and during His ministry He did nothing of His Own will, but only what His Heavenly Father instructed Him to do.
 Then, at the end of His life, he prepared for the ongoing assistance of His mother when she became aged and would need this help.

 In addition to meditation on Matthew 15:4, meditating on the verses below will provide you with further insight and understanding of Christ’s command: Honor Your Parents.

 “Children, obey your parents in all things: for this is well pleasing unto the Lord.”

 “Children, obey your parents in the Lord: for this is right.
 Honour thy father and mother; which is the first commandment with promise; That it may be well with thee, and thou mayest live long on the earth.”